josh115/Logs-Analysis-Project/README.md

 6. Now go back onto your terminal and change directory to the vagrant directory by using ```cd /vagrant``` and then run the command ```psql -d news -f newsdata.sql``` to load the tables and data into the news database.

-7. Now in the terminal run ```python LogAnalysis.py``` to run the python script and it should display the questions and answers.
+7. Now in the terminal run ```python LogAnalysis.py``` to run the python script and it should display the questions and answers as shown in the output.txt file.